Solo Travel in Victoria, BC

 For dinner, visit the historic Garrick’s Head Pub in Bastion Square.
 A locals’ favourite watering hole, the Garrick’s Head has 50 craft brews on tap and a great menu of elevated pub classics.
 Opt to sit up front by the big windows where you can watch the world go by, or tuck into the back area, a cozy nook that was actually the original pub before expansion and renovations a few years ago.

-Photo by Christian Tisdale Photography
+Photo credit: Christian Tisdale Photography

 The coastal magic of Vancouver Island is best experienced in solo serenity.
 If you feel like splurging for a night or more, take in the energy of the coast in a seaside room at the Oak Bay Beach Hotel.
 Allow yourself to be fully engulfed in the wonders of the island at the Boathouse Spa’s incredible ocean-side mineral baths.